 - Landing Page

-If you're using a form-building tool, it's should be as easy as dragging in a 'Hidden Field' to your form, or perhaps setting an existing field to be hidden.
+If you're using a form-building tool (like Gravity Forms, Typeform, Jotform, etc), it should be as easy as dragging in a 'hidden field' to your form, or perhaps setting an existing field to be hidden.
 If you're working with custom HTML forms, you can use input type="hidden" to define a hidden input field.

 2. Attributer automatically completes the hidden fields with Google Analytics data